- ABOUT US

-Ornate steel doors and screens have moved out of the cold and into homes across the UK in 2015.
-Architects and designers are now using these glass points of interest to enhance residential and commercial spaces while creating innovative spaces that create an illusion of accessibility and openness.
+By 2015, ornate steel doors, windows and screens were becoming a prominent feature in homes across the UK.
+Architects and designers use these glass and steel partitions to enhance residential and commercial spaces, creating innovative spaces that give the illusion of accessibility and openness.

-Although the pioneering production process dates back to 1856, steel windows gained popularity during the 1930s and have adorned buildings in the UK ever since.
-Due to its malleability, durability and strength, steel quickly overtook timber windows as the most popular fenestration choice.
+Although the pioneering production process dates back to the mid-19th century, steel windows gained real popularity in the immediate years following the First World War and have adorned buildings in the UK ever since.
+Due to its malleability, durability and strength, steel quickly overtook timber as the most popular fenestration choice.
 Designers could incorporate the frames into any curved design like never before.
 As a result, this quickly gave birth to elegant Art Deco buildings and strong, geometric forms during the Cubism movement.

-Today, flexible steel framed glass details are perfect to support the mish-mash of construction and interior design trends that emerge every year.
-While steel frames have remained a staple amongst architects, the resurgence of steel partitions is an exciting chapter that the Clement team are all excited by.
+Today, adaptable steel and glass frames are perfect to support the ever changing construction and interior design trends that emerge every year.
+While steel frames have remained a staple amongst architects, the resurgence of steel partitions in recent years for both commercial and residential buildings is an exciting chapter that we at Clement Windows have been excited by.
 Not only are steel frames a great choice in any construction, the use of thin, lightweight glass to separate living spaces can maximise areas inside smaller properties by flooding each room with natural daylight.

-The natural progression of steel framed glass from the external to internal will continue to shape interior design in the UK and beyond.
-Steel framed doors and screens are now a regular feature in respected lifestyle magazines and have been established as the next fashionable items to include in your home.
+The natural progression of steel framed glass from the external to internal will continue to shape interior design in the UK and beyond for years to come.
+Steel framed doors, windows and screens are a regular feature in respected design and lifestyle magazines and have been firmly established as desirable features to include in your home.